kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(3\) Instruction, testing, and checking intended to satisfy the requirements of any part of this chapter.

-\(b\) A training center whose instructor or evaluator is designated in accordance with the requirements of this subpart to conduct training, testing, or checking in qualified and approved flight training equipment, may allow its instructor or evaluator to give endorsements required by part 61 of this chapter if that instructor or evaluator is authorized by the Administrator to instruct or evaluate in a part 142 curriculum that requires such endorsements.
+\(b\) A training center whose instructor or evaluator is designated in accordance with the requirements of this subpart to conduct training, testing, or checking in qualified and approved flight training equipment, may allow its instructor or evaluator to give endorsements required by [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] if that instructor or evaluator is authorized by the Administrator to instruct or evaluate in a part 142 curriculum that requires such endorsements.

 \(c\) A training center may not allow an instructor to—

 \(1\) Excluding briefings and debriefings, conduct more than 8 hours of instruction in any 24-consecutive-hour period;

-\(2\) Provide flight training equipment instruction unless that instructor meets the requirements of §142.53 (a)(1) through (a)(4), and §142.53(b), as applicable; or
+\(2\) Provide flight training equipment instruction unless that instructor meets the requirements of [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.53   Training center instructor training and testing requirements.|§142.53]] (a)(1) through (a)(4), and [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.53   Training center instructor training and testing requirements.|§142.53]](b), as applicable; or

 \(3\) Provide flight instruction in an aircraft unless that instructor—

-\(i\) Meets the requirements of §142.53(a)(1), (a)(2), and (a)(5);
+\(i\) Meets the requirements of [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.53   Training center instructor training and testing requirements.|§142.53]](a)(1), (a)(2), and (a)(5);

-\(ii\) Is qualified and authorized in accordance with subpart H of part 61 of this chapter;
+\(ii\) Is qualified and authorized in accordance with subpart H of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]];

-\(iii\) Holds certificates and ratings specified by part 61 of this chapter appropriate to the category, class, and type aircraft in which instructing;
+\(iii\) Holds certificates and ratings specified by [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]] appropriate to the category, class, and type aircraft in which instructing;

 \(iv\) If instructing or evaluating in an aircraft in flight while serving as a required crewmember, holds at least a valid second class medical certificate; and

-\(v\) Meets the recency of experience requirements of part 61 of this chapter.
+\(v\) Meets the recency of experience requirements of [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 \[Doc.
 No. 26933, 61 FR 34562, July 2, 1996, as amended by Amdt.
 142-2, 62 FR 68137, Dec.
 30, 1997; Amdt.
 142-9, 78 FR 42380, July 15, 2013\]